 To kick off the lesson, students will create a foldable graphic organizer that outlines the definitions of six commonly used reference materials: dictionaries, thesauri, manuals, encyclopedias, atlases, and almanacs.
 This hands-on activity will provide a visual and tactile representation of the different types of reference materials, reinforcing students’ understanding of their unique characteristics and purposes.

 In this activity, students will use response cards to participate and demonstrate their comprehension actively.
 Each student chooses between six response cards corresponding to the different reference materials.
 The teacher will ask questions about specific information needs, and students will display the appropriate response card to indicate which reference material would be most suitable for finding the required information.
 This interactive exercise promotes attentiveness and provides immediate feedback to gauge students’ understanding.

-- Which source would your use to find the meaning of the word distraught? (dictionary)
+- Which source would you use to find the meaning of the word distraught?
+(Dictionary)

-- Which source would you use to find which country in Africa is the largest? (atlas)
+- Which source would you use to see which African country is the largest?
+(Atlas)

 Activity #3 – Task Cards: Task Cards for Inquiry-Based Learning